wdturner/ProjectIdeas2019/Summer2019/ProjectIdeas5.md

 I have a bunch of old CDs with 16-bit games that are no longer supported on 64-bit windows.
 Due to other problems, they won't run on DOSBox either and the only way to realistically run them is from a relatively slow virtual machine with pirated Windows software (because they don't sell it anymore).
 I would like to create a 16-bit windows emulator that could run old 16-bit games and apps on modern Windows. -Thomas Beitel

+I am part of an executive council of a sorority on campus.
+Since being on the E-board, I've found that our resources and information is very unorganized and difficult to find.
+I would love to make a clean UI where we can access things like our calander, budget, contact information, etc.